 Lacie earned her B.S. in Biology from St. Vincent College in Latrobe, PA in 2017.
 She entered the BIMS program in 2017 and joined the Criss lab in 2018.
 Lacie is investigating how soluble components affect the ability of Neisseria gonorrhoeae to activate human neutrophils.

 Amaris Cardenas — Graduate Student

 Amaris graduated from the University of Dallas with a B.S. in Biology in 2017.
 She matriculated into the BIMS program after graduation and joined the Criss lab in 2018.
-Amaris is studying how modifications to gonococcal lipooligosaccharide modulate neutrophil antimicrobial responses and bacterial susceptibility to killing by neutrophils.
+Amaris is studying how changes to lipooligosaccharide impact the interaction of

 Ian Liyayi — Graduate Student